Wedrix/watchtower/README.md

 }
 ```

-As with filters, orderings that depend on a specific parent row need batching-aware query construction.
-Use `NodeBuffer()` when the ordering needs to account for every parent represented by the batch.
-See [Batching](#batching) for more details on how matching nodes are grouped.
+As with filters, avoid orderings that need to bake a specific parent row value, such as `$node->parentId()`, into the query.
+Parent-specific orderings are only safe when they can be expressed as a generic SQL predicate using the query aliases, without capturing one concrete parent id.

 Kindly refer to the **Helpful Utilities** section under **Selector Plugins** for helpful methods using the builder.